U.S. Army Command, Intelligence, Signals, Etc:

 General Berry, 101st Airborne Division:

 General Berry, 101st Airborne: Lt.
-Gen. Sidney Berry was born in the city of Hattiesburg, in Mississippi, February 10, 1926.
-He had, graduated 160th in his class from West Point in 1948.
+Gen. Sidney Berry was born in the city of Hattiesburg, in Mississippi, on February 10, 1926.
+He had graduated 160th in his class from West Point in 1948.
 Then he had been commissioned a second lieutenant in the Infantry Branch of the Army, The Army did well to get him too.

 He served two and a half years in the Vietnam War.
 His second combat wound occurred during his first tour when he was serving as senior Military Assistance Command, as a Vietnamese adviser to the 7th Division.
 His awards for his service in South Vietnam included the Distinguished Service Medal, 2 Silver Stars, two Distinguished Flying Crosses, two Legions of Merit, the Purple Heart, 42 Air Medals, and a second Combat Infantryman Badge.

 Berry became the 50th Superintendent of West Point in 1974.
 His time there would be trying, as he oversaw the integration of women in the summer of 1976 while at the same time dealing with a massive honor scandal involving cheating on an academic test involving the junior class.
 Following his tour as USMA Superintendent, LTG Berry commanded the V Corps, US Army, Europe, from 1977 to 1980, and retired from active military service on 1 March 198 to _____?
-A Company 1st Battalion 35th Infantry, Korea 1950-51, 1st Arm Rifle Battalion 54th Inf.
+A Company 1st Battalion 35th Infantry, Korea 1950-51, 1st Armored Rifle Battalion 54th Inf.
 4th Armor Div.
 1959-60, 1st Brigade 1st Div.
-Republic of Viet Nam 1966-67, 101st Airborne Division, Assistant Division Commander, Republic of Viet Nam 1970-1971, 101st Airborne Div.
-1973-74, Superintendent, United States Military Academy, V Corps, US Army, Europe 1977-80.
-The General passed away on July 1 in Kenneth Square, Pa.
+Republic of Viet Nam 1966-67, 101st Airborne Division, Assistant Division Commander, Republic of Viet Nam 1970-1971, 101st Airborne Div 1973-74, Superintendent, United States Military Academy, V Corps, US Army, Europe 1977-80.
+The General passed away on July 1 in Kennett Square, Pa.
 He was 87

 Young Lions / 525th MI Group:

-I’m still researching this, I’ll get a story in here at some point, and it may not have been used in Vietnam- but perhaps in the lead-up to the conflict, and possibly early operations, and training.
+I’m still researching this, I’ll get a story in here at some point, and it may not have been used in Vietnam, but perhaps in the lead-up to the conflict, and possibly early operations, and training.
 And I don’t have anywhere else to show it, and the following uniform has a similar story.

 Colonel, Military Intelligence Command (USARV), RVN:

 U.S. Army Republic of Vietnam (USARV) was a corps-level support command of the U.S. Army in the Vietnam War.
 USARV was created officially on July 20, 1965, out of the U.S. Army Support Command, Vietnam.
 By mid-1967, almost all of the U.S. Army Vietnam HQ Command (USARV), 1st Logistics Command, and many other Army units dispersed in Saigon were moved to Long Binh Post to resolve centralization, security, and troop billeting issues.
-Long Binh Post was a sprawling logistics facility and the largest U.S. Army Base in Vietnam with over 50,000 women and men just to run it.
-USARV controlled the activities of all the U.S. Army Service and Logistics units in South Vietnam until May 15, 1972, that is, when its structure was merged in with the Militar Assistance Command Vietnam (MAC-V) to become USARV/MACV Support Command., which was disbanded on March 28, 1973, after completion of withdrawal off all U’S. combat and support units in Vietnam, all U.S. forces left South Vietnam, and for them to take care of the situation them-selfs. it was a political play to save the face of our politicians, but that failed too.
+Long Binh Post was a sprawling logistics facility and the largest U.S. Army Base in Vietnam, with over 50,000 women and men just to run it.
+USARV controlled the activities of all the U.S. Army Service and Logistics units in South Vietnam until May 15, 1972, that is, when its structure was merged in with the Militar Assistance Command Vietnam (MAC-V) to become USARV/MACV Support Command., which was disbanded on March 28, 1973, after completion of withdrawal off all U’S. combat and support units in Vietnam, all U.S. forces left South Vietnam, and they had to take care of the situation themselves.
+It was a political play to save the face of our politicians, but that failed too.
 And all the people suffered for their leader’s power plays.

 The Group provided advisor and intelligence support included; Areal Reconnasace and Surveillance Elements, Counter Intelligence, Inearaigation, Technical Intelligence, Area Intelligence, and, Espionage Elements all in support of USARV.

 Colonel Mustard wears the standard fatigue uniform with pre-subdued style insignia on it.
 His first combat tour with the 525th MI is shown by the patch on his right shoulder, and his present duty station, serving with the USARV, patch on his left shoulder.
-The colonel comes to the office wearing highly shined-up black leather Corcoran paratrooper boots. and issue fatigue cap with bright rank on it.
+The colonel comes to the office wearing highly shined-up black leather Corcoran paratrooper boots. and issue a fatigue cap with a bright rank on it.

-Captain, HHC MIBARD / 525th MI, RVN:
+Captain, 1 HHC MIBARS / 525th MI, RVN:

-One of the problems with the plane was that it had been designed under a joint Army/Marine program, and that had forced the Grumman aircraft company to make design compromises, like these ejection seats, that were quite expensive and, often resisted in the Army’s budget.
+One of the problems with the plane was that it had been designed under a joint Army/Marine program, and that had forced the Grumman aircraft company to make design compromises, like these ejection seats, that were quite expensive and often resisted in the Army’s budget.

 This Lieutenant shows his standard flight jacket for SAC, covered with his “Army” insignia.
-His helmet much like the prior flyer carries his 82nd markings.
+His helmet, much like the prior flye,r carries his 82nd markings.

 *Captain Gregg, 55 MID, I Field Force: